About Visuals

 Resolution and Dimensions

 The Visual Designer provides a canvas with the virtual dimensions 1280x720 to make it easy to calculate sizing and positions of 16:9 graphics.
 But the output of the Visual is automatically scaled to every 16:9 you want to use.
-For example, the graphic will look identical on Full HD and 4K outputs.
+For example, the graphic will look identical on Full HD and 4K outputs.Using live/dynamic data

 Multiple Layer types support the use of dynamic data to create a display the various data elements that are already available and live-updated in the system.
-To make use of this data you use βcurly bracketsβ characters to define the data element you want to use.
+To make use of this data you use “curly brackets” characters to define the data element you want to use.
+Every data element starts with{{ and ends with }} .
+Between these curly brackets you type the data selector: always starting with vra. following the path to the specific data you want to live-display.
+Here are a couple examples:

-you should use the following path:yaml{{ vra.variables.field.list.[2] }} # outputs: item2
+item2 you should use the following path:

-(for example content:encoded
+_ (for example content:encoded):

 You need to configure / have access to the different modules (Scheduling/AutomationLink) of VRA to use data from them.